Table of Contents

 Diversion of your thought is well within your arms reach, it’s just a matter of making a conscious effort to balance the other positive things in life to help keep away the negative thoughts.
 Now, it’s just a question of how?
 The CareClinic App is a great place to start by tracking things like you sleep patterns, exercise and nutrition to ensure you’re prioritizing the important parts of your health.
 These functions are easily accessible under the Activity and Sleep function on the general check-in page!

-Coping Mechanisms and Strategies
+Coping Mechanisms and Strategies for an ADHD Brain

 Oftentimes, developing coping mechanisms is a great way to reduce overthinking and quiet the ADHD brain(6).
 Strategies are variable and each may work better for a different person, so try out as many as you would like until you find something that works best for you.